RISC-NYUAD/omnicopter/README.md

 - Voltage monitoring package is added and it uses I2C through the GPIO pins of the onboard pc.
 - UKF filter implemented for sensor fusiuon.
 - Allocation matrix modified along with the accurate model of each motor.
+- Docker is setup to run the code as follows:
+    -Name your workspace flightSoftware and but it in the same directory with dockerfile and docker compose.
+    -Put the updates packages in src >>flighSoftware -Build the image with docker-compose commands from commands txt file.
+    -Go interactively into the container and build the workspace.
+    -The flightSoftware is mounted so any change in it in the container is reflected on the host machine.